Faculty & Staff Directory

 Andrea Tacdol started at Gateway Public Schools in August of 2016 as the Director of Enrollment.
 With a focus in outreach, engagement and leadership development in diverse communities, Andrea has worked at non-profit organizations, government agencies and universities focusing on issues of social justice, environmental justice, public health, and educational equity.
 Andrea received her Bachelor’s degree in Asian American Studies from UC Davis and completed her Master’s degree in Ethnic Studies at San Francisco State University.
 Outside of work, Andrea can be found camping, dancing, or enjoying time with her family.
 She is a mom with two elementary-age kids and understands first-hand the stress of the San Francisco school search!

-Aaron Watson is the Principal of Gateway Middle School.
-Aaron is in his sixth year as principal and is proud to have worked with teachers, families, and students to found Gateway Middle School in 2011.
+Aaron Watson is Gateway's Director of Partnerships.
+Aaron formerly served as GMS' principal and is proud to have worked with teachers, families, and students to found Gateway Middle School in 2011.
 Prior to becoming principal, Aaron led the advisory program and taught humanities at Gateway High School for seven years and worked in a wraparound social services program for children and families involved in foster care in Alameda County.
 He earned a BA from Brown University and an MA in Education from UC Berkeley.
 Aaron also earned an MA in Educational Leadership from UC Berkeley's Principal Leadership Institute.
 Outside of Gateway, Aaron enjoys getting outdoors, traveling, and spending time with his family.